Disclaimer: This is Untrue.

 2.3.9.7 Shinran's True Pure Land Buddhism

-However, it has been pointed out that Shinran's teachings and life story somehow resemble those of Paul the Apostle.
+It has been noted that Shinran's teachings and life story bear a striking resemblance to those of Paul the Apostle.

 *